Why should you get record checks directly from VCIC?

-What is Grandfathering?
+What is "Grandfathering"?

 Grandfathering refers to employees that were hired prior to July 1998.
 These employees have not had a fingerprints supported record check done.
-If a grandfathered employee changes schools he/she can be printed prior to being hired at the new school.
+If a grandfathered employee changes schools they can be printed prior to being hired at the new school.
 After Dec 31, 2010 any school employee can be checked through Vermont.

 What is Secondary Dissemination?

 Secondary Dissemination is a request from one school to another for a copy of a record check.

 Effective Dec 31, 2010 a school can recheck an employee through the Vermont Criminal Conviction Internet Record Service (VCCRIS).

 Can a school accept a fingerprint supported record check from a private employer for a school applicant?

 No, all school applicants are required to be fingerprinted and the prints submitted to the FBI by The Vermont Criminal Information Center (VCIC).

 National Child Protection Act (NCPA)